iCliniq Logo

 Welcome to icliniq.com.

-I have reviewed the attached photograph and can appreciate the scabbed area. (attachment removed to protect patient identity).
+I have reviewed the attached photograph and can appreciate the scabbed area (attachment removed to protect patient identity).

 It is not cellulitis at all.
-It is because of the intense itching the area has excoriated and then turned into a scab.
+It is because of the intense itching that the area has become excoriated and then turned into a scab.
 No need to take oral antibiotics.
 You can simply apply topical antibiotics like Neosporin ointment on the affected areas twice daily for seven to ten days.
 This will resolve the scab.
 Do not scratch it and let it fall off on its own.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!